 “We in Hollywood respect Sidney Skolsky for a wit as sharp as his pencil, for his persistence in turning up news and turning down the merely sensational, and for his willingness to hold back a story if printing it would hold back someone’s career.
 “Sid and I have flung many a scorching syllable at each other, but this Broadway bantam, who keeps his finger on the Hollywood pulse for the New York Daily News, is always ahead of the headlines.”

-Later, DeMille asked, “What is a columist?” — but before he could answer, offered, “You’re the perfect size for a columnist… just tall enough to reach the keyhole.”
+Later, DeMille asked, “What is a columnist?” — but before he could answer, offered, “You’re the perfect size for a columnist… just tall enough to reach the keyhole.”

 Skolsky’s reply: “I liked that line even when I used it.”